Skip to main content

 Bowel cancer screening is offered to people aged 60 to 74 to check for bowel cancer.
 Screening can help detect cancer at an early stage when treatment is more effective.
 Screening can also check for and remove polyps which can go on to develop into cancer over time.

-All people aged between 60 and 74 registered with a GP are automatically sent a screening kit every two years so you can do the test at home.
-You should make sure your GP has your correct contact details.
+If you are aged between 60 and 74 and registered with a GP you will automatically be sent a screening test every two years to your home address.

 Bowel cancer screening process

-Follow the instructions in the leaflet that comes with your screening invitation.
-You then send the test kit to the screening laboratory in the provided prepaid envelope.
+Follow the instructions in the instruction leaflet that comes with your screening invitation on how to take the test.

 You can view the information leaflet and watch an animated video on how to complete the bowel cancer screening test at the links below.